Sara Beysolow Nyanti

-Sara Frances Beysolow Nyanti (born 1968) is an international development expert and Liberian pastor.
+Sara Frances Beysolow Nyanti (born 1968) is an international development expert, Liberian pastor and since February 2024 the Foreign Minister of Liberia.
 She has more than 20 years of professional experience.
-She has been a United Nations Assistant Secretary General since December 2021.
+She was the United Nations Assistant Secretary General from December 2021 to her retirement in July 2023.

 Early life and education

 Nyanti is the oldest of seven children of Winston E. Beysolow and Frances Hayes.
 Her mother worked multiple jobs to support her children.
 She attended the College of West Africa and Cuttington University.
 She has a master's degree in public administration from the New Charter University in the United States and is completing a doctoral degree in transformational leadership.

 Career

 Nyanti held senior positions in the Liberian Ministry of Health from 1999 to 2003, including as Director of the National AIDS Control Program.
 She wrote the country's first grant to the Global Fund for money to combat malaria, HIV, and tuberculosis.
 During the conflict and transitional government periods, Nyanti worked for the United Nations in Liberia.

 From 2005 to 2009, Nyanti worked for the UN in Nepal, before becoming UNICEF HIV/AIDS advisor to the representatives in Namibia and Kenya in 2009.
-She was head of the UNICEG office in Lagos from 2015 to 2015.
+She was head of the UNICEF office in Lagos from 2015 to 2015.
 She was UNICEF Representative in Gambia from 2015 to 2017 and in Yemen from 2019 to 2020.
 In January 2021, she was appointed Resident Coordinator for the UN in Nepal.

 Nyanti was a key figure in the response to Nigeria's Ebola Virus Disease outbreak and has been a leader in the international response to the COVID-19 pandemic.
 Since 2019, she has been the highest ranking Liberian in the UN.

 In November 2021, she moderated the second day of the Women Political Leaders' fourth annual Reykjavik Global Forum, noting the need for gender equality to move from policy to action.

 In December 2021, UN Secretary-General António Guterres appointed Nyanti Deputy Special Representative, Resident Coordinator and Humanitarian Coordinator in South Sudan (UNMISS) and Resident Coordinator in South Sudan, succeeding Alain Noudéhou of Benin.
 The role is an Assistant Secretary General.
 Nyanti will be leading the UN's efforts in recovery and stabilization in the world's newest country.